temporalio/temporal-learning/docs/getting_started/php/hello_world_in_php/index.md

 Hello Antony
 ```

-## Example structure

-### Temporal Client

-The example above represents a console command that starts a workflow, prints its IDs, and then waits for its result:
+Let's explore each piece of the code and how it works with Temporal.

+## The Workflow Client

+In the following snippet,  `WorkflowClientInterface` is the entry point to get access to workflows.
+When you need to create, retrieve, or start a workflow you'll use an instance of `WorkflowClientInterface`.

+Here we create an instance of `GreetingWorkflowInterface` with execution timeout of 1 minute.
+Then we print some information and start the workflow.

 <!--SNIPSTART php-hello-client {"enable_source_link": true}-->
 <!--SNIPEND-->

-In the snippet above we use `WorkflowClientInterface` - an entry point to get access to workflows.
-Once you need to create, retrieve, or start a workflow you should use an instance of `WorkflowClientInterface`.
-Here we create an instance of `GreetingWorkflowInterface` with execution timeout of 1 minute.

-Then we print some information and start the workflow.
+Now let's look at the workflow.

-### Workflow interface and implementation
+## Workflow interface and implementation

+With the PHP SDK, yyou define an interface and an implementation.

 First, let's take a look at the workflow interface:

 <!--SNIPSTART php-hello-workflow-interface {"enable_source_link": true}-->
 <!--SNIPEND-->

-The important thing here - is attributes: `#[WorkflowInterface]` and `#[WorkflowMethod]`.
+The important thing here are attributes `#[WorkflowInterface]` and `#[WorkflowMethod]`.
 Both of them define the "workflow".
 The first one marks the class/interface, the second one marks the method in the class/interface.

 In our case the workflow is the method that accepts string `$name`.
-To see what it actually does we can continue to the implementation - class `GreetingWorkflow`:
+To see what it actually does, look at the implementation in the class `GreetingWorkflow`:

 <!--SNIPSTART php-hello-workflow {"enable_source_link": true}-->
 <!--SNIPEND-->

 This is the implementation of our workflow.
 It communicates with one activity and delegates all the work to it.

 In the constructor we create an instance of the `GreetingActivityInterface` with maximum execution time of 2 seconds.

 In method `greet()` we call our activity.

 Here the workflow pauses and waits until the activity is done and only then returns the result.

-It is achieved with `yield` call.
+It is achieved with a call to `yield`.

 To instantiate an instance of the activity we use a static helper `Workflow::newActivityStub()`.

 ### Activity interface and implementation